xcart/xc5-manual/en/product_classes_and_attributes/managing_attribute_values.md

 ![]({{site.baseurl}}/attachments/7504859/7602525.png?effects=drop-shadow)

 Starting with X-Cart 5.1, the _Textarea_ attribute value field type can be used to add personalization options for products (i.e. provide an editable text area on the product page on the storefront so buyers can use it to enter their own custom text).
-For details, see {% link "Personalization options" Managing-attribute-values_7504859.html %}.
+For details, see [Personalization options](#personilization-options-editable-textarea).

 ### **Yes/No**